-4. Let rubbish pile up
+4. Avoid rubbish piling up

 It sounds completely obviously but when it comes to the rubbish, because it’s the least glamorous part, bins are often overlooked.
 Given waste is totally unavoidable it should be factored in as a priority, even so given we now require separate recycling, food and general disposal.

 The best solution is integrated bins, or at least cupboards to conceal freestanding bins.
 Hiding not only the presence of waste, but also helping to contain odours.
 When the dedicated space isn’t allocated at planning stage the only viable option is a free-standing bin on display.
 Thankfully you can buy stylish solutions now, but if this wasn’t part of the plan it won’t please you when you realise waste disposal has been overlooked.